Loading

 Continuously Variable Transmission (CVT)

-A CVT is a type of automatic transmission that uses a system of pulleys and belts to provide an infinite number of gear ratios, rather than the fixed gear ratios found in traditional automatic transmissions.
-This allows the engine to operate at its most efficient rpm range, resulting in improved fuel economy and smoother acceleration.
-CVTs are known for their seamless power delivery and lack of gear shifting, providing a unique driving experience.
+A CVT is a type of automatic transmission that uses a system of pulleys and belts to provide an infinite number of gear ratios, rather than the fixed gear ratios found in traditional automatic or manual transmissions.
+This allows the engine to operate at its most efficient rpm range, providing a smooth and responsive driving experience.
+The CVT continuously adjusts the gear ratio to match the engine's power output and the vehicle's speed, ensuring the engine is always operating in its optimal power band.
+CVTs are known for their fuel efficiency and smooth acceleration, as they can maintain the engine's optimal rpm without the need for gear shifting.

 Electronically Controlled Variable Transmission (ECVT)